Muzan67/Regex-Computer-Science/gist-template.md

 ### Bracket Expressions

 The square brackets can contain character ranges.
 For example, [0-9] is a digit from 0 to 9.
-The [0-9] is the same as \d.

 - Excluding ranges
-  To negate a range, you use the excluding range like: [^...].
+  To make a range ineffective , you use the excluding range like: [^...].

 - Escape special characters
   Typically, you use a backslash to escape a special character e.g., \..
 However, in square brackets, you don’t need to escape most of the special characters except they have a meaning for the square brackets.